 Over the past few years there has been an increase in the number of articles that have exposed racial and cultural biases in newer technologies.
-For instance, the self-driving cars not being able to recognise pedestrians with darker complexions or even the AI facial recognition that is unable to identify people of color.
+For instance, self-driving cars not being able to recognize pedestrians with darker complexions or even AI facial recognition that is unable to identify people of color.

-That brings is to irsh, an Egyptian word that means shark which Google promptly tires to correct by suggestion “did you mean Irish?”
+That brings is to “irsh”, an Egyptian word that means shark which Google promptly tries to correct by suggestion “did you mean Irish?”

 It is these discrepancies that were the inspiration for did you mean: irish.
 ZULI, an Egyptian electronic music producer and DJ Rama compiled a 10 -track project of Cairo’s trailblazing underground scene.

 Irish was born out of hangout sessions ZULI & Rama had with their musician and DJ friends.
-They started filming these sessions, which are still available on:
+They started filming these sessions, which are still available on YouTube